CRIMINAL DEFENSE LAWYER

 - Underage violations — A youthful indiscretion can have lifelong consequences when a young person is arrested for a crime.
 The Young Law Firm will fight to minimize the penalties our clients face when charged with shoplifting, vandalism or minor in possession.
 Options include probation and pretrial diversion.

 - Minor in possession — A criminal charge as a minor can affect the rest of his or her life.
 Anyone under 21 can be charged with being a minor in possession of alcohol.
 Some offenders may be eligible for a pretrial diversion program with the help of an attorney.

-- Probation violation — Violating the terms of your probation by failing to comply or committing an additional violation can result in weeks of jail time and revoking of some or all of the remaining probationary period.
+- Probation violation — Violating the terms of your probation by failing to comply or committing an additional violation can result in weeks of jail time and revoke some or all of the remaining probationary period.
 Legal help is available.